sr320/LabDocs/protocols/ProteinprepforMSMS.md

 |    96-well   MiniSpin     |    0.03-100               |    30-50                  |    100                  |
 |    96-well   MACROspin    |    0.03-300               |    60-150                 |    300                  |

 1) Reconstitute samples in 100 µl solvent B.  Ensure pH2, if it isn’t, add 10 µl increments of 10% formic acid until pH is less than 2.

-2) Prepare spin columns – see table above for column choice.
-3. Wash column: Add 200 µl solvent A to columns, spin for 2000 rpm 3 minutes (repeat 3 times)
+2) Wash column: Add 200 µl solvent A to columns, spin for 2000 rpm 3 minutes (repeat 3 times for a total of 4 times).
+Discard remaining liquid everyother time to accomodate room for next round.

-4. Equilibrate column: Add 200 µl solvent B to columns, spin for 2000 rpm for 3 minutes (repeat 2 times)
+3) Equilibrate column: Add 200 µl solvent B to columns, spin for 2000 rpm for 3 minutes (repeat 2 times for a total of 3 times).
+Discard remaining liquid everyother time to accomodate room for next round.

-5. Load protein on column: Add 100 µg of protein digest (1 sample per column).
+4) Load protein on column: Add 100 µg of protein digest (1 sample per column).
 Spin at 3000 rpm for 3 minutes.
 Collect flow-through, put back on column and spin again.
+Your peptides are now in the columns.
+Transfer the remaining liquid to new tubes (just in case) and store at -80C.

-6. Wash salts through column: Wash columns with 200 µl solvent B, spinning at 3000 rpm for 3 minutes (repeat twice).
+5) Wash salts through column: Wash columns with 200 µl solvent B, spinning at 3000 rpm for 3 minutes (repeat twice for a total of 3 times).
+Save remaining liquid at the bottom of each tube by transferring it to a new labeled tube (just in case) and store at -80C

-7. Elute peptides: Transfer columns to clean collection tubes.
-Add 100 µl solvent A, spin 3000 rpm for 3 minutes (repeat once).
+6) Elute peptides: Transfer columns to clean collection tubes.
+Add 100 µl solvent A, spin 3000 rpm for 3 minutes (repeat once for a total of 2 times).
+Your peptides are now in the liquid- do not discard!

-8. Evaporate samples to near dryness (can be at approximately room temperature).
+7) Evaporate samples to near dryness at 4C in speed vac.

-9. Reconstitute peptides in 100 µl 2-5% ACN + 1% formic acid.
-Aliquot 15ml of peptide fraction into autosampler vial.
+8) Reconstitute peptides in 100 µl final solvent.
 Store at -80°C.